FaridBerlin/Portfolio/README.md

 # 🌟 Personal Portfolio Website

+> **💡 Love this project?** Please give it a ⭐ on GitHub and feel free to fork it, contribute, or use it as inspiration for your own portfolio!
+Your support means the world to developers. 🚀

 A modern, responsive, and visually stunning portfolio website built with React and Vite, featuring a cosmic-themed design with dark/light mode support.

 ![Portfolio Preview](https://img.shields.io/badge/Portfolio-Live-brightgreen)